namolnad/Finch/README.md

   - Sections should be listed in the order you want them to be displayed in the output
   - If included sections have duplicative tags, the last section with a given tag wins.
 Each matching commit will be placed into it's owning section.
   - One wildcard section can be included.
 Do so by including a * in the section's tag config.
   - Commits will only appear in a single section.
-Searching first first for a section matching the first commit tag, then the second and so on.
+Searches first for a section matching the first commit tag, then the second and so on.

 # Example output
 ```